 Chen Zhi's extradition to China on January 7, 2026 marks the highest-profile arrest yet.
 The founder of Cambodia's Prince Group—which US prosecutors allege operated at least ten forced labor camps running cryptocurrency fraud schemes—was handed to Chinese authorities despite active US warrants.
-Beijing is now calling on his associates to surrender by February 15 for lighter sentences.
+Beijing called on his associates to surrender by February 15 for lighter sentences, then on January 29 executed 11 members of Myanmar's Ming family crime group—demonstrating its willingness to impose death penalties.
 The question is whether this crackdown eliminates the industry or simply scatters it to more remote locations.

 Cambodian conglomerate allegedly operating as an umbrella for 100+ shell companies spanning 12 countries, now designated a transnational criminal organization by the US Treasury.